Cyriaque Lamar

 I woke up angry.

-There’s a sea change!
+There’s a sea change! she hoots.
 What got you sore this morn?

-Unlike our elder sister, Dorset and I hold actual conversations.
+Unlike our older sister, Dorset and I hold actual conversations.

 I woke up angry with my wasted potential.
-I woke up angry at my etched destiny, and my inability to veer off course.
-I woke up angry at our family, and the ritualistic slop incumbent to our blood.
-I woke up angry at The Prince, The Archangel, and their festering supplicants.
-I woke up angry at the host, doddering about, in its dullness and weakness.
-I woke up angry that existence is headless, and I woke up angry that I know shit about shit.
+I woke up angry at my etched destiny.
+I woke up angry at our family, and the ritual of our blood.
+I woke up angry at Father, The Archangel, and Leviathan, doddering in its dullness and weakness.
+I woke up angry that our existence is headless, and I woke up angry that I know shit about shit.

 Did you wake up angry at me?